iiasa/ece-teaching/lectures/global-entrans-tuwien/index.rst

 This course is part of the Master's degree program in `Environmental Technology & International Affairs`_ held at the Technical University Vienna (TU Wien).
-The course is designed and delivered by `Dr. Behnam Zakeri <https://www.iiasa.ac.at/staff/zakeri>`_, including a few lectures by guest speakers/lecturers.
+The course is designed and delivered by `Dr. Behnam Zakeri <https://www.iiasa.ac.at/staff/zakeri>`_, including several lectures by guest speakers/lecturers.

 .. _`Environmental Technology & International Affairs` : https://www.tuwien.at/en/ace/masters-programs/msc-environmental-technology-intl-affairs?L=1